How to grow tomatoes

 Most of the popular tomato varieties do grow well in pots.
 Apart from being a good option for growing in smaller outdoor spaces, the great thing about pots is you can move them around to find the best warm, sunny position.

 Cherry tomatoes also grow well in pots, particularly in humid areas, and they look great cascading down from hanging baskets.
 You can trail cherry tomatoes along a fence or the edge of a raised garden bed.

 This compact bushing tomato plant grows up to 50cm tall.
 Growing well in full sun, with moderate watering, these are strong and vigorous tomatoes that produce high yields of medium-sized, juicy fruit around 2–4cm.

 If you plan to grow tomatoes in a veggie patch or raised garden bed, there are all sorts of interesting varieties to try.
-Prepare the soil first by digging in some organic matter, and giving it a good drink with some liquid fertiliser.
+Prepare the soil first by digging in some organic matter, and giving it a dusting of garden lime.
 Also, the best way to encourage healthy fruiting in any variety is to stake the plants while they are still young.